jmbejara/comp-econ-sp18/README.md

     * Go over points from [Gentzkow and Shapiro’s *Practitioner’s Guide*](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf)
     * [QuantEcon: "About Python](https://lectures.quantecon.org/py/about_py.html)"
         * Include demos.
 These should include interactive plots, widgets, LaTeX
-        * Demo: Schelling’s Segregation Model
     * Python Basics Pretest (in class assessment)
-        * If you pass, you can skip the "Whirlwind Tour of Python" assignment.
+        * If you pass, you can skip the "Python Basics" part of Assignment 0.
 I will be holding a few hours of lectures on Saturday to go over “A Whirlwind Tour of Python.”
 I will help students with the assignment.
     * *Distribute Assignment 0*
         * [You can find HW 0 here.](./HW/hw-00/readme.md)
 * **Class 2: Thursday, March 29**